-We promote, initiate and support
+We promote, initiate and fund

 What we do

-Funds raised are also used to support investigator initiated trials and patients on these trials.
+Funds raised are used to support investigator initiated trials and patients on these trials.
 Support for development of these trials includes:

 - Trial concept development

 - Patient recruitment

 There are a several important steps involved in creating and executing trials which are in place to ensure studies can be conducted and are safe for participating patients.

 By supporting these unique trials, you are helping to contribute to advances in treatment and change the lives of cancer patients today and into the future.

 Investigator Initiated Trials (IITs) are clinical studies led by an independent researcher or non-commercial sponsor.
 For trials sponsored by ICF, the investigator is usually a clinician, such as a doctor or allied health professional.
 Their role involves developing the aim of the trial, protocol and conducting the trial according to all applicable ethical and regulatory guidelines.

 IITs, like all clinical trials, are crucial in advancing medicine.
 They contribute to the discovery of innovative treatments, improved understanding of diseases, and the development of better ways to detect and diagnose medical conditions.
 Since these trials are not sponsored by large pharmaceutical companies.
 They can be costly and rely on ongoing resources to support the research teams and patients.
 Generous fundraising and community support are vital to enable researchers to conduct these important trials which offer hope and opportunities for thousands of cancer patients.